booleanbites/houzi-doc/_docs/app-setup/1_change_app_url.md

 ---
 title: Change Website URL
 category: App Setup
+permalink: app-setup/change_app_url
 order: 1
 ---

 ## Change URL by Houzi Config
- You can use Houzi Config Builder to [Change URL](/houzi-config-builder/basic-setup).
+ You can use Houzi Config Builder to [Change Website URL](/houzi-config-builder/basic-setup) and provide many other URLs required for the app.

 ## Change URL by editing config.json